VictorRodriguezIronhack/reto_web/README.md

 ## Ironhack Challenge - The Phone Cave

 The challenge was to create a Single page application whose objetive is to offer a list of phones and their details.
-First of allyou need to login with this `username:` Loreto and `password:` loretoalvarez.
+First of all you need to login with this `username:` Loreto and `password:` loretoalvarez.

 <img src="https://res.cloudinary.com/loretoavoces/image/upload/v1610918696/fotos-navidad/Captura_de_pantalla_de_2021-01-17_22-20-58_bd3x6d.png"></img>